jdleesmiller/jdleesmiller.github.io/_posts/2016-03-06-lessons-building-node-app-docker.markdown

 ## Running the App

-We are finally ready to install the app, so we'll copy in [the remaining source files](https://github.com/rauchg/chat-example), `index.js` and `index.html`, and install the `socket.io` package, using the same process as above.
+We are finally ready to install the app, so we'll copy in [the remaining source files](https://github.com/rauchg/chat-example), namely `index.js` and `index.html`.
+Then we'll install the `socket.io` package, using `npm install --save` as we did in the previous section.

 In our `Dockerfile`, we can now tell docker what command to run when starting a container using the image, namely `node index.js`.
-Then we can remove the dummy command from our docker compose file, and finally tell docker compose to expose port 3000 in the container on the host:
+Then we remove the dummy command from our docker compose file so docker will run that command from the `Dockerfile`.
+Finally, we tell docker compose to expose port 3000 in the container on the host, so we can access it in a browser:

 ```diff
 diff --git a/Dockerfile b/Dockerfile